-Cannabinoids are uniquely able to respond to specific cell activity and interfere with changes to neuron communication.
+Cannabinoids are uniquely able to respond to specific cell activity related to controlling epilepsy and neuron communication.

 Endocannabinoids are important messengers in the body, and both their synthesis and breakdown are under tight control by gene mechanisms.
 The most well known receptor for endocannabiniods is the cannabinoid receptor 1 (CB1).
 It has gained appreciation as one of the most abundant G-protein-coupled receptors in the brain.